Comment on: "Third-order corrections to the slow-roll expansion: Calculation and constraints with Planck, ACT, SPT, and BICEP/Keck [2025 PDU 47 101813]": Different functionals

-Everywhere in their paper, \citet{Ballardini:2024irx} suggest that the actual value of $\calZ$ is unknown and dependent on some approximation scheme chosen to evaluate $\F{000}(x)$, our result being only one approximation among others.
-This is not the case, the \emph{exact value} of $\calZ$ is the one we have derived, namely $7 \zeta(3)/3$, simply because we have calculated exactly the integral and, then, taken its limit at small $x$.
-In other words, we have performed a Taylor expansion of an exact expression for the integral whereas \citet{Ballardini:2024irx} have performed an integral of Taylor expansion.
+In various places of their paper, \citet{Ballardini:2024irx} suggest that the actual value of $\calZ$ is unknown and dependent on some approximation scheme chosen to evaluate $\F{000}(x)$, our result being only one approximation among others.
+Indeed, one may read on page 2 of \citet{Ballardini:2024irx}: \begin{quote} ``While these results have been already presented by Auclair and Ringeval, we obtain them with a different approach to the integrals.'' \end{quote} Then, on page 5, they write: \begin{quote} ``$\calZ$ is a constant encoding the difference due to the approximation scheme used to calculate the triple integral appearing in Eq.~(32), see appendix B''. \end{quote} Let us stress that this is not the case, the \emph{exact value} of $\calZ$ is the one we have derived, namely $7 \zeta(3)/3$, simply because we have calculated exactly the integral and, then, taken its limit at small $x$.
+In other words, we have performed a Taylor expansion of an exact expression for the integral whereas \citet{Ballardini:2024irx} have performed an integral of a truncated Taylor expansion.

-Another surprising claim encountered in Ref.~\cite{Ballardini:2024irx} is that the actual value of their $\calZ$, that they refer to as a ``choice'' (it is not) ``do not lead to numerically significant differences in the final power spectra''.
-Their mistake concerns only third-order terms, scaling as $\order{\eps{i}^3}$, and, indeed, changing these terms by order unity cannot drastically change the final shape of the power spectra.
-However, what would be the purpose of deriving third-order corrections in the first place if one does not pay attention to their actual value?
+Eventually, the authors of Ref.~\cite{Ballardini:2024irx} write on page 20: \begin{quote} ``Different choices of $\calZ$ do not lead to numerically significant differences in the final PPS''. \end{quote} First, we stress that $\calZ$ is a known number, it is not a ``choice''.
+Second, the error on $\calZ$ concerns only third-order terms, scaling as $\order{\eps{i}^3}$, and, indeed, changing these terms by order unity cannot drastically change the final shape of the power spectra.
+However, third-order corrections are mathematically well-defined and relevant for future observations.
+What would be the purpose of deriving third-order corrections in the first place if one does not pay attention to their actual value?